YuzukiHD/SyterKit/README.md

 ### Building SyterKit From Scratch

-Building SyterKit is a straightforward process that only requires setting up the environment for compilation on a Linux operating system.
+Building SyterKit is a straightforward process that only requires setting up the environment for compilation on GNU/Linux, Windows or macOS(untested).
 The software packages required by SyterKit include:

-- `gcc-arm-none-eabi`
+- `gcc-arm-none-eabi` (`gcc-linaro-arm-eabi` works as well)
 - `CMake`
+- `GNU Make`

+#### Prepare Building Environment on GNU/Linux
 For commonly used Ubuntu systems, they can be installed using the following command:

 ```shell